Valuation

 Alice is a bright 18-year-old living in San Francisco.
 She makes content for a startup.
 She has a natural curiosity and drive to tell great stories that move people.
 She uses AI to amplify her storytelling.
 She is cheerful, optimistic, yet grounded.
-How would you value Alice's personal token?
+How would you determine Alice's valuation?

 Your first instinct might be to look at what Alice has today – her current work, her current holdings.
-This is her present potential, and it sets the minimum value of her token: what we believe her current holdings are worth, minus her floor.
+This is her present potential, and it sets her minimum valuation: what we believe her current holdings are worth, minus her floor.

-But the real value of Alice's token lies in what she hasn't yet discovered – the ideas and collaborations that will emerge over the course of her life.
-Her future potential is what determines her token's valuation.
+But Alice's real valuation lies in what she hasn't yet discovered – the ideas and collaborations that will emerge over the course of her life.
+Her future potential is what determines her valuation.

 How do we value future potential?

 It's tempting to answer this question in the context of our present world.
 For example, you may try to gauge the chance of Alice going on to start or work at startups vs. becoming a feature filmmaker.
 These paths, in our present world, have drastically different business models.
-Without exposure to startup economics, a person's token won't be worth much.
+Without exposure to startup economics, a person's valuation won't be that high.

 My beliefs: